 - PPC Web Spy – This free competitive analysis tool will show you the Google AdWords keywords your competitors are using.

-- Keyword research – Just as you want to write content that’s targeted to your audience, you want to add keywords that are centered on your audience’s pain points (without stuffing of course).
-Knowing exactly who my audience is, I can eliminate all the keywords that appeal to the general population, and bring my narrowed-down group of readers the content that will help them solve their problems using keywords that resonate with them.
+- Keyword research – Just as you want to write content that’s targeted to your audience, you want to add keywords that are centered on your audience’s pain points (without stuffing, of course).
+Knowing exactly who my audience is, I can eliminate all the keywords that appeal to the general population and bring my narrowed-down group of readers the content that will help them solve their problems using keywords that resonate with them.

 Step #4: Generate seed keywords

-This is why it’s important to analyze your keyword content like you did in step one because you want to take those keywords, put them into a spreadsheet and then look at how many searches are being conducted on those keywords for a certain period of time.
+This is why it’s important to analyze your keyword content like you did in step one because you want to take those keywords, put them into a spreadsheet and then look at how many searches are being conducted on those keywords within a certain period of time.
 Score the keyword to see how important it is to your site.

-Just because the keywords you’ve chosen are popular and send a lot of traffic to your site it doesn’t mean they’ll exactly convert.
+Just because the keywords you’ve chosen are popular and send a lot of traffic to your site doesn’t mean they’ll exactly convert.
 In other words, your ROI will be low.

 Step #5: Become a great writer

 Great search engine optimization boils down to writing great content and SEO friendly blog posts.
-That’s pretty common advice, but I think too many people think about it after they launch their seo campaign.
+That’s pretty common advice, but I think too many people think about it after they launch their SEO campaign.

 That means either you need to train yourself to write well or hire someone.